APPLICATION AND ACCEPTANCE OF TERMS

 SonicWall acts as a provider of network security and content-based security solutions, and security of data is a key aspect in achieving data privacy principles.

 We assist companies to secure their data in a smarter way.
-In the wake of burgeoning legislation and increased hacker intelligence, it is vital for organizations to encrypt their traffic and files, whether these are stored online or offline.
-Using high-performance Deep Packet Inspection, SonicWall can spot malware and other nefarious traffic and behavior from among encrypted files, further safeguarding an organization.
+In the wake of burgeoning legislation and increased hacker intelligence, it is vital for organizations to secure their networks.
+Using high-performance Deep Packet Inspection, SonicWall can spot ransomware and other nefarious traffic and behavior from among encrypted files, further safeguarding an organization.

 I need a data processing agreement.
 What do I need to do?